JonathanMEdwards/subtext10/doc/language.md

 test {
   l = array{0} & 1 & 2 & 3

-  // revise each item with result of block on it check l for-all{+ 1} =? (array{0} & 2 & 3 & 4)
+  // update each item with result of block on it check l for-all{+ 1} =? (array{0} & 2 & 3 & 4)

   // filter out rejected items
   check l query{check not=?
 2} =? (array{0} & & 3)

-  // filter and revise together
+  // filter and update together
   check l query{check not=?
 2; + 1} =? (array{0} & 1 & 3)

   // check every item satisfies a condition